top of page

 Saga.

-For a lot of people, a comic’s art is its main selling point.
+For many, a comic’s art is its main selling point.
 If this is true for you, Saga does not disappoint.
 Illustrator Fiona Stapleswho also worked on Riverdale's sort-of source material Archie—skillfully depicts the strangeness of the comic's many worlds through her soft but crisp style.
-Her compositions are mind-blowing, capturing both magnitude and depth.
 In an interview, Staples reveals that Saga’s art is a bit of a step away from her usual aesthetic:

 “I’ve always wanted to do a painted-style comic, but in my experiments I always found that painting the characters made them look very static, and somehow less engaging…in Saga, I decided to ink the characters and color them very simply–partly to shave a bit of time off, but mostly to make them clear and instantly readable.”